 The Movement pillar at ooddle includes breath protocols matched to your workout type.
 When your daily plan includes a long walk, the breath cue is nasal.
 When it includes a heavy lift, the cue covers bracing technique.
 When it includes mobility work, the cue emphasizes long exhales.
 The breath becomes part of how the workout works.

 On Core, your protocol adapts based on training data and recovery patterns.
 On Pass, we layer in deeper performance tracking and refine the breath patterns to match your training phase.
-Most lifters and runners gain meaningful performance just by fixing breath.
+Many lifters and runners gain meaningful performance just by fixing breath.
 Few apps cover this.
-We do.
+We do, because the lever is too valuable to leave out.